BESS Workgroup

 Lowest-Preference Lowest-Preference, respectively, are attached

-Forwarder Election Algorithm will fall back to the Default
+algorithm will fall back to the Default Algorithm. default DF algorithm.

 * If all the PEs attached to the Ethernet Segment advertise the